elizavetasemenova/elizavetasemenova.github.io/_posts/2019-01-02-PhD-Thesis-Defense.md

 1. Modeling Log-Gaussian Cox Processes on fine spatio-temporal scale.
 2. Wombling methodology to identify hotspots on gridded disease surfaces.
 3. Delineating hotspots on the map of shistosomiasis prevalence in Togo.
-4. Restoring missing data in remote sensing imagery via scalable spatio-temporal kriging.
+4. Restoring missing data in remote sensing imagery data via scalable spatio-temporal kriging.
 5. A comprehensive modelling framework for Bayesian analysis of marked point patterns.
 6. An outbreak detection algorithm for disease count time series with excess zeros.